This article is part of my guide to recording your piano at home.

 Going to the next level

-Now that you have a microphone, there are lots of other things you can do.
+Once you have a microphone, there are lots of other things you can do.
 What about adding Reverberation and Equalisation?
 Do you have trouble getting a perfect take in one go?
 Why not edit out mistakes!
-To help you discover what’s possible, check out my YouTube Playlist and download my free eBook series.

 Most importantly, have fun!